Non-Orthogonal Tensor Diagonalization: Tensor diagonalization principle

 \section{Tensor diagonalization principle}

-The main idea of the tensor diagonalization is to find so called demixing matrices that transform the given tensor to another tensor that is diagonally dominant.
-As we show later, this can also be a tool for the block-diagonalization.
+The main idea of the tensor diagonalization is to find so-called demixing matrices that transform the given tensor to another tensor that is diagonally dominant.
+In the AJD, we are given a set of matrices $\bR_m$, $m=1,\ldots,M$ and we seek for so-called de-mixing matrix $\bA$ such that $\bA\bR_m\bA^H$, $m=1,\ldots,M$ are all diagonally dominant.
+It means that the off-diagonal elements are significantly smaller in magnitude than the diagonal elements.
+Here, $^H$ denotes the Hermitian transpose.

+There are several measures of success and several algorithms that accomplish the diagonalization, see \cite{SPM} for a review.
+Some of them can be modified to provide approximate joint block diagonalization.

+A modification of the problem is the nonsymmetric AJD.
+Here we assume again, that the given matrices $\bR_m$, $m=1,\ldots,M$ are square, and we seek for invertible matrices $\bA$, $\bB$ such that $\bA\bR_m\bB^T$, $m=1,\ldots,M$ are all diagonally dominant.
+The symbol $^T$ stands for the matrix transpose.
+A tensor formulation of the same problem can be following: